YorkEarwaker/Automation/ide/thy/README.md

 Micropython python development
 * Successfully used on Windows 10.
 Working 'out of the box' with no issues that were not the 'standard' dev env setup ones.
-* Attempting to use on Ubuntu LTS 24.04.3 linux
+* Attempting to use on Ubuntu LTS 24.04.3 linux, Issues ongoing,

 ## Issues